staxrip/staxrip/md/test-build.md

 - added new QSVEncC switches for hordcoded subtitles
 - added MP4 support to standalone demux app
 - added -avsinfo starting AVSMeter without a source opened
-- added support for unicode file names using VapourSynth, AviSynth don't support it
+- added support for unicode filenames using VapourSynth, AviSynth don't support it
 - added mkv cutting support without encoding
 - added MSharpen x64 filter for AviSynth+ x64
 - added x264 10-Bit support, binary is not included, StaxRip will ask for the location
 - added ffmpeg codecs x264, x265 and ProRes
 - added codec help menu to ffmpeg options dialog which shows help for the currently selected codec, it displayes the output queried with 'ffmpeg -h encoder=name'
+- added option to define preferred audio languages
+- added audio and subtitle demuxing modes 'Show Dialog', 'Preferred', 'All', 'None'

 ### Fixed Bugs